-Employment Last Five Years in Adjacent Counties: The number of people employed in three counties edged up slightly in 2015 with the exception of Hampton County which went down by 39 people.
+Employment Last Five Years in Adjacent Counties: The number of people employed in the surrounding counties edged up slightly in 2016.

 Data as of Dec.
 2015

 Source: SC Unemployment Security Commission

 Population Estimates in Adjacent Counties: Beaufort County's population is almost five times larger than Colleton's population which is the next largest of the surrounding three counties.
 The surrounding counties are largely rural areas with large tracks of timber and farm land.
 Beaufort County is the largest metropolitan area between Charleston, SC and Savannah, GA.